 The Safe Place supports survivors in a variety of different ways.
 It is always our goal to meet the survivor where they are at and help them get where they want to go.
-Here how we do that:
+Here is how we do that:

-The SAFE place provides crisis counseling which is a short term confidential and goal focused services that ensures safety and overall stability.
+The SAFE place provides crisis counseling which is a short term confidential and goal focused service that ensures safety and overall stability.
 The goals of crisis counseling are to establish safety, increase stability and connect survivors to resources and long-term supports.
-At the SAFE Place, we work with students in crisis counseling around developing safety plans and learning effective coping skills for symptoms commonly associated with sexual violence.
+At the SAFE Place, we work with students in crisis counseling around developing safety plans and learning effective coping skills for symptoms associated with sexual violence.

 The SAFE Place works with each survivor to determine what their needs are and to connect them to services both on-campus and off-campus.
 The SAFE Place will vet services (whenever possible) to ensure they are appropriate and provides a warm handoff to the new service provider to minimize the need for the survivor to have to repeat their story.